Heterophilious dynamics enhances consensus: Introduction

 Many standard models for self-organized dynamics in social, biological and physical science assume that the dependence of $a_{ij}$ decreases as a function of $|{\bf p}_i-{\bf p}_j|$, where $|\,\cdot\,|$ is a problem-dependent proper metric to measure a difference of positions, opinions, etc. The statement that ``Birds of feature flock together'' reflects a common tendency to align with those who think or act alike, \cite{jackson_2010,merton_1954,McPherson_2001}.
 Moreover, ``Similarity breeds connection,'' reflects the intuitive scenarios in which the influence coefficients $a_{ij}$ increase as the difference of positions $|{\bf p}_i-{\bf p}_j|$ decreases: the more the $a_{ij}$'s increase, the more likely it is to lead to a consensus.
 But in fact, we argue here that the converse is true: for a self-organized dynamics driven by local interactions, it is more likely to approach a consensus when the interaction among agents \emph{increases} as a function of their difference $|{\bf p}_i-{\bf p}_j|$. \emph{Heterophily} --- the tendency to bond more with the different rather than with those who are similar, plays a decisive r\^{o}le in the clustering of (\ref{eq:framework}).
 The consensus in heterophilious dynamics is explored in the second part of the paper, in terms of local interactions of the form, $a_{ij}=\phi(|\bp_i-\bp_j|)$, where $\phi(\cdot)$ is a compactly supported influence function which \emph{is increasing} over its support.
 In section \ref{sec:heterophily} we report our extensive numerical simulations which confirm the counter-intuitive phenomenon, where the number of clusters \emph{decreases} as the heterophilious dependence increases; in particular, if $\phi$ is increasing fast enough then the corresponding dynamics concentrate into one cluster, that is, heterophilious dynamics enhances consensus.
+We mention in passing the scenario of ``extreme heterophily" advocated in \cite{JE_2007,ZP_2007,ZEP_2011}, where distributed coordination is governed by local influence function $\phi(\cdot)$ which grows to infinity as it approaches the right edge of its support, in order to create an energy barrier which enforces connectivity and hence consensus.
 We are not unaware that this phenomenon of enhanced consensus in the presence of heterophilious interactions, may have intriguing consequences in different areas other than social networks, e.g., global bonding in atomic scales, avoiding materials' fractures in mesoscopic scales, or ``cloud'' formations in macroscopic scales.